Guy Porter (rugby union): Early life and education

-Born in London, England, he started playing rugby for Rosslyn Park in south London.
+Born in London, England, Porter started playing rugby for Rosslyn Park in south London.
 He moved with his family to Australia at the age of seven.

 He studied law at Sydney University.

-Career
+Rugby player career

 Porter came through the Australian rugby union system.

 He played for Sydney University, captaining the team in his final year.
-After then playing for Sydney Stars and Sydney Rays in Australia’s National Rugby Championship, in September 2019 Porter signed for the Brumbies.
+After then playing for Sydney Stars and Sydney Rays in Australia’s National Rugby Championship, in September 2019 Porter signed for the ACT Brumbies.
 The covid pandemic caused the suspension of the 2020 Super Rugby season.

 Porter signed for English club Leicester Tigers on 20 July 2020, and made his debut on 22 August 2020 against Bath at Welford Road.
+At the end of his first season with the club he started in the 2020–21 European Rugby Challenge Cup final which Leicester lost against Montpellier to finish runners up.

-On 26 December 2021 Porter scored the winning try on the final play of the match as Leicester beat Bristol 28-26.
+On 26 December 2021 Porter scored the winning try on the final play of the match as Leicester beat Bristol Bears 28-26.
 Porter extended his contract with Leicester on 1 February 2022, and was named as the Leicester Mercury's man of the match for his performance against Worcester Warriors on 5 February.

-Porter started the 2022 Premiership Rugby final at inside centre, Porter's defence was crucial as Leicester won 15-12 against Saracens.
+Porter started the 2022 Premiership Rugby final at inside centre and his defence was crucial as Leicester won 15-12 against Saracens.

-In June 2022 Porter received his first call-up to the senior England squad by coach Eddie Jones.
-Named on the bench for the first test Porter was an unused substitute as England lost 30–28, but started the second test at centre, making his debut in a 25–17 England win.
+In June 2022 Porter received his first call-up to the senior England squad by coach Eddie Jones for their tour of Australia.
+He was named on the bench for the first test and was an unused substitute as England lost 30–28.
+On 9 July 2022 Porter made his debut in the second test starting at centre in a 25-17 victory at Lang Park to level the series.
+He retained his place for the final test as England defeated the Wallabies at Sydney Cricket Ground to win the series.

+Porter was selected for the 2022 end-of-year rugby union internationals and on 12 November 2022 scored the only tries of his international career in a victory over Japan.
+The following weekend saw him come off the bench as a substitute in a draw against New Zealand at Twickenham.